 - Working with our faculty affiliates who endeavor to make race and ethnicity central topics of intellectual investigation at the University of Chicago by providing administrative and financial support for their scholarship, and supporting the next generation of diverse scholars in the academy through the Provost’s Career Enhancement Postdoctoral Scholarships.

 - Engaging the University and surrounding communities through public events and programs, such as faculty mini-conferences, lectures, workshops, panel discussions, and performances, as well as an artist-in-residence program in collaboration with the University’s Arts + Public Life Initiative, which hosts Chicago-based artists whose artistic practices engage matters of race and ethnicity.

 - Supporting graduate students by providing funding for residential and dissertation fellowships, research and travel grants, graduate lectureships, and the Reproduction of Race and Racial Ideologies Workshop.

-- Providing students in the College with the opportunity to take courses that illustrate the impact of race and ethnicity in comparative and transnational frameworks through the Comparative Race & Ethnic Studies major and minor (CRES).
+- Providing students in the College with the opportunity to take courses that illustrate the impact of race and ethnicity in comparative and transnational frameworks through the Critical Race & Ethnic Studies major and minor (CRES).